drejcreative/TemplateGruntSassForWordpressUnderscores/README.md

 `git clone  https://github.com/drejcreative/TemplateGruntSassForWordpressUnderscores.git`

 CD to the folder with workflows and then
-Run > `npm -install` to install the project dependencies
+Run > `npm install` to install the project dependencies

 Go to underscores theme [underscores.me](http://underscores.me/).
 Check advanced options and then check `_sassify!` radiobutton, add your theme name and click download.